 Once abroad, many students search for ways to engage in a deeper and more meaningful way with their new community.
 For many students, volunteering provides a meaningful link to the community and a way of enriching the study abroad student experience.

-The SAI International Service Certificate is awarded to SAI semester students in Florence, Rome, and Paris who are motivated to engage with and give back to their host community.
+The SAI International Service Certificate is awarded to SAI semester students in Florence, Rome, Barcelona and Paris who are motivated to engage with and give back to their host community.
 Supported by SAI on-site staff, students who earn the certificate gain valuable skills collaborating with local community groups, and obtain a unique perspective of their host city.
 Volunteers are able to explore a field of their interest, and build skills that can transfer into their future careers.

 The SAI International Service Certificate provides an additional acknowledgement of the student’s commitment to their community beyond their study abroad coursework.
 For successful completion of the certificate, students must: